-Windows 10’s Fall Creators Update, codenamed Redstone 3, will be released in September 2017.
+Windows 10’s Fall Creators Update, codenamed Redstone 3, is available to download now.
 Here are all the new features you’ll see in the latest version of Windows—and some big, splashy features Microsoft announced that never arrived.

 OneDrive Shows Files in the Cloud, Downloading Them on Demand

 Microsoft announced “OneDrive Files on Demand”, which allows some files to be stored in the cloud and available to you without being synced on your local device.
 An older version of this feature appeared in Windows 8.1, and people have been asking for it since.
 Dropbox and Google Drive are incorporating a similar feature, too.

 Interestingly enough, this works with files in the Desktop and Documents folder, so it isn’t just limited to files in the OneDrive folder.

 When you try to open a file that isn’t stored on your PC, Windows will download it and open it for you.
 This is implemented at a low level in the operating system and works with any application, even command line ones.

 If an app tries to access a file only stored in the cloud and causes it to download, you’ll see a notification that the app is downloading a file and you can hide the notification or cancel the download, if you like.
 You can also block the app from downloading files in the future.
 If you do, you can manage blocked apps from Settings > Privacy > App-Requested Downloads.

 Fluent Design Is Windows 10’s New Design Language (and Includes Inking Improvements)

 Microsoft has a new design language named “Fluent Design“.
 It uses more light, depth, motion, and transparency.
 It’s more related to “material” objects and incorporates “scale” more, according to Microsoft.
 This sounds like the final name of Project Neon, a new visual design language Microsoft has been working on, but it’s more than that.
 It’s a new interaction model, according to Microsoft.